 Women, not girls, rule my world.

-Clearly, he loved women and shared his stage with all female band members.
+Clearly, he loved women.
+He shared his stage with all female band members.
 Just ask Toronto guitarist Donna Grantis, recruited to join an all female quartet with Prince.

 “I think he likes the energy.
 He’s mentioned the strength he admires in women.”